-A newly-granted Apple patent proposes a Smart Ring that would give Apple Watch-style haptic notifications, and let the wearer press on the surface to respond.
+A newly-granted Apple patent proposes an Apple Ring that would give Apple Watch-style haptic notifications, and let the wearer press on the surface to respond.

-Either Apple is going to release a Smart Ring or someone in there is really, really keen on their hobby.
+Either Apple is going to release an Apple Ring or someone in there is really, really keen on their hobby.
 For the newly-revealed "Ring Input Device With Pressure-Sensitive Input," is just the latest of very many Smart Ring patents from the company.

 Way back in 2015, Apple was looking at a ring-style wearable that had voice control, haptics, and even a camera.
 Then in 2019, it looked like Apple was aiming to replicate Apple Watch functionality in a ring.

 Given the length of time spent on this project, and the sheer number of patents and patent applications, it's reasonable to presume that Apple is closing in on a workable system.
 So already in 2023, there's been the report that a Smart Ring could be able to spot when you snap your fingers.